ivclexp/TVCG2023QuantumSpinGlyphs/README.md

 # To compile experiment 2, please use the same steps.

 # To compile:

-  cd Experiment\ II/LabExperiment2/program/experiment/jcUtil
+  cd Experiment\ II/LabExperiment2/BivariateStudy2/jcUtil

   make

-  cd ../
+  cd ..

   make

 # To run the training code: